 Timescales of fluid mobility during metamorphic devolatilisation by 40Ar/39Ar stepwise crushing of vein minerals

-I am a geochemist with interests in fluid-rock interaction.
+I am a geochemist with interests in fluid-rock interactions.
 My research interests mostly deal with fluids and heat from local to regional extent recently.
-I started studying isotopes and water chemistry in the Japanese thermal springs, groundwaters affected by hot springs, and hydrothermal alterations in the Japanese geothermal energy production in 2015 where the type of waters varies originated by magmatic to meteoric water whilst the types of wells in the geothermal energy also vary from water-dominated to vapor-bearing wells.
+I started studying isotopes and water chemistry in the Japanese thermal springs, groundwaters affected by hot springs, and hydrothermal alterations in the Japanese geothermal energy production in 2015 where the types of waters vary with magmatic to meteoric water whilst the types of wells in the geothermal energy also vary from water-dominated to vapor-bearing wells.